What is Esop?

 ESOP calculators in India also allow you to compute your tax liability instantly rather than indulging in complex calculations yourself.

-What Happens to ESOPs When the Company is Listed?
+What Happens to ESOPs when the Company is Listed?

-For unlisted companies, selling shares bought through ESOPs is a challenge as there might be a few takers, and the FMV is determined by merchant bankers.
-Moreover, capital gains are taxed as per debt funds.
 This means that shares sold within 36 months of exercising them attract short-term capital gains wherein the gains are taxed at your income tax slab rates.
-Long-term gains, i.e., those earned from selling the stock after 36 months, are taxed @20% with indexation.
+Long-Term Capital Gains, i.e., those earned from selling the stock after 36 months, are taxed @20% with indexation.

 Once the company is listed, however, employees get more opportunities to cash out their shareholding.
 Moreover, the FMV is determined by market movements.

-Therefore, understand what ESOPs are, how they work, their benefits, and tax implications.
-Remember what is the vesting period in ESOPs before you are allowed to exercise them.
 They might prove to be an attractive component of your pay package, but you should understand them completely to utilize the full potential that they have to offer.
 Further, use the ESOP tax calculator in India to find out your tax liability when you are exercising ESOPs or selling the shares so exercised.

-ⓒ 2016-2023 Groww.
+ⓒ 2016-2024 Groww.
 All rights reserved, Built with in India

-MOST POPULAR ON GROWWVERSION - 3.7.9
+MOST POPULAR ON GROWWVERSION - 5.5.9

 STOCK MARKET INDICES: S&P BSE SENSEX | S&P BSE 100 | NIFTY 100 | NIFTY 50 | NIFTY MIDCAP 100 | NIFTY BANK | NIFTY NEXT 50